ItzYashvardhan/RedeemCodeX-Docs/docs/addons/discord-bot-x.md

-# 🤖 Discord Bot Addon — RedeemCodeX
+# 🤖 Discord Bot Addon

 The **Discord Bot Addon** lets server admins manage and interact with RedeemCodeX **directly from Discord using slash commands** — perfect for template, code, and usage control without needing in-game or console access.

----

-Here’s a clean, professional **Installation Guide** section for the Discord Bot Addon using your 5 screenshots, guiding users through bot creation, token setup, and invite:

 ---